As you may have noticed, I’ve rolled out a major update to my blog, including a brand-new theme (source code published on github.)

 As I thought about my new theme, I hunted down all the old blog themes I could find.

 Unfortunately, some past themes are lost, or too inconvenient to recover.
 But I did find three old themes.
-I’ve included them in this post, along with my critiques about them, as examples of what not to do.
+I’ve included them in this post, along with my critiques about them, as examples of how my approach has evolved over time.

 I used this Jekyll theme for luketurner.org in 2010-2011, when I graduated high school.
 Can you tell it’s homemade?